ello/notification-streams/README.md

 <img src="http://d324imu86q1bqn.cloudfront.net/uploads/user/avatar/641/large_Ello.1000x1000.png" width="200px" height="200px" />

-# Notifications-Stream - Postgres-based per-user activity feeds
+# Postgres-based per-user activity feeds

 [![Build Status](https://travis-ci.org/ello/notifications-stream.svg?branch=master)](https://travis-ci.org/ello/notifications-stream)

 Within Ello, we have two very distinct styles of streams that we display to a user.
-These each have different properties, and we use different services to back them.
+These each have different properties, and we use different services to store and serve them.

 One is a content stream, consisting of posts from other users that one has elected to follow.
-Within Ello, these are the "Following" and "Starred" sections.
-While we used to serve these streams out of Postgres, we now use our [Streams service](https://github.com/ello/streams] in front of [Soundcloud's Roshi](https://github.com/soundcloud/roshi).
-This approach is much more speedy and space-efficient (it requires only a single write per post, instead of a write-per-follower), and solves a number of usabilility issues around rewriting streams on a per-user basis as they change their stream composition via following, starring and blocking.
-However, despite its robust safety features, Roshi is designed to be used as a cache more than the source of record for the data served out of it.
+Within Ello, these are the "Following" and "Starred" sections of the app.
+While we used to serve these streams out of Postgres, we now use our
+[Streams service](https://github.com/ello/streams) in front of [Soundcloud's Roshi](https://github.com/soundcloud/roshi).
+Streams is much more speedy and space-efficient (it requires only a single write per post, instead of a write-per-follower), and solves a number of usabilility issues around rewriting streams on a per-user basis as they change their stream composition via following, starring and blocking.
+You can read much more about our motivations for switching to Roshi-based streams in the Streams project README.
+Despite its robust safety features, Roshi is explicitly designed to be used as a cache and NOT the sole source for the data served out of it.
+Should it fail critically for any reason, we're able torepopulate Roshi from our primary databases in a matter of an hour or two.

 The other style of stream consists of notifications, events that are relevant just to a single user, based on the activities of others around them.
 These may be anything from mentions to invitation acceptances to new comments on posts.
-In many cases, these events are the source of record for the underlying action they represent - locating all of the potential source data to compose a feed for a user is a time-consuming and potentially very expensive operation, which makes it poorly suited for Roshi's approach to data storage.
+Within Ello, this is the notifications pane on the web and the notifications tab in the app.
+In many cases, these events are the source of record for the underlying action they represent - locating all of the potential source data to compose a feed for a user is a time-consuming and potentially very expensive operation, which makes it poorly suited for mass repopulation in case of storage failure.
+In addition, since a notifications stream is only displayed to a single user, there's no savings in storage space or performance to move that stream to Roshi, and Postgres storage is much cheaper per-gigabyte than Redis storage anyway.

-They are still relatively low-cardinality, and have a strong natural key in the form of a `{user, subject, kind, timestamp}` tuple.
-They also area good candidate for periodic trimming to reduce the storage size of older data.
+These notifications are relatively low-cardinality, don't require much time to fan out on creation, and have a strong natural key in the form of a `{user, subject, kind, timestamp}` tuple.
+They are a good candidate for periodic truncation to reduce the storage size of older and infrequently-accessed data.
 While a number of data stores could be used for a problem of this shape, our original Postgres-based streams implementation is a great fit, for a variety of reasons.
 This library is an extraction of that implementation into a standalone library that can be used by any application.

 ### Quickstart